jezzaayt/AirBnB-Kaggle-DataSet/README.md

 Scatter plot to show review by price

 Density plot for the density of the prices of the properties and the mean, average of the properties.

+All work has been part of personal project.

+# License
+MIT License.